michelcourbon/pycomIUTSE/README.md

 # pycomIUTSE
 pycom examples folders : wipy mount on pysense board, to use in classroom experience
-- 0-pysense1 : test all sensors (embedded on pysense)
-- 0-pysense2 : only one sensor more easy to visualize on scope the I2C frame (sensor is light sensor)
+- 0-pysense : pysens1 to test all sensors (embedded on pysense board) and pysense2 to test only one sensor more easy to visualize on scope the I2C frame (sensor is light sensor)
 - 3-wifitest : test wifi connexion to access point (modify config file according your access point)
 - 4-mqttsensor : test the connexion to a mqtt server via wifi
 - 5-pycom-neopixel : example to drive neopixel LED (hardware : expansion board & neopixel LED)